mattm458/project-logs/fall-2020/emotion-entrainment.md

 **Takeaways and Questions**

-We had discussed this before but basically there is not much similarity between the BMIC and CGC.
+We had discussed this before but basically there is not much similarity between the BMIC and CGC, but it probably isn't very important.
 The only highly significant result I got was synchrony, which happened on every feature.
 Others were hit or miss, with some results exhibiting some significance.

 My questions:
 1. Does this look right?
 1. Are these results worth releasing by themselves?
     - They are what they are: put them in the literature to state what we found.
     - Contextualize them by comparing with other similar datasets: Fischer, Switchboard, CGC.
-Try to determine what is different about BMIC.
+1. BMIC was partially based on CGC.
+If it's important, what is different about the BMIC that could have led to differences in results?

 **To do**
 Get checked transcripts from Andreas and use them to generate speaking rate.